CCL21

 Chemokine (C-C motif) ligand 21 (CCL21) is a small cytokine belonging to the CC chemokine family.
 This chemokine is also known as 6Ckine (because it has six conserved cysteine residues instead of the four cysteines typical to chemokines), exodus-2, and secondary lymphoid-tissue chemokine (SLC).
-The gene for CCL21 is located on human chromosome 9.
 CCL21 elicits its effects by binding to a cell surface chemokine receptor known as CCR7.
+The main function of CCL21 is to guide CCR7 expressing leukocytes to the secondary lymphoid organs, such as lymph nodes and Peyer's patches.